gkamradt/ryd.io/readme.md

 View the app live at Ryd.io

-The idea of this project is to allow a user, or marketing lead, to explore and learn about a city from the frequency and volumne of taxi drop off points to focus marketing efforts.
+The idea of this project is to allow a user, or marketing lead, to explore and learn about a city from the frequency and volume of taxi drop off points to focus marketing efforts.
 My goal was to provide an alternative view of a city that has been clustered into subgroups outlining different weekly and daily ride distributions.

 ####Example